germanivanov0719/germanivanov0719/README.md

 # About me

 Hi, I'm German, and I'm a 15-year-old high-school student in a math class in Moscow, Russia.
 I love coding and participating in programming contests.
 Right now I'm spending most of my time studying at school and Yandex Academy, and preparing for olympiads.
+No major projects are being developed as of now, but if you have any interesting ideas — feel free to contact me.

 ## Education :books: